wp-plugins/calculated-fields-form/README.txt

 The form fields can be shown or hidden depending of the selection made on checkboxes, radio-buttons and select/drop-down fields.

-When editing checkboxes, radio-buttons or select/drop-down fields in the form builder (click a field to select it and edit it details) you will see a link labeled "Show Dependencies".
+When editing checkboxes, radio-buttons or select/drop-down fields in the form builder you will see a link labeled "Show Dependencies".
 When clicked, a new option will appear below each field's option, labeled "If selected show: ...".
 The field selected into that settings option will be displayed only of that option is selected into the parent checkbox, radio-button or select/drop-down field.

 Conditional rules are useful for showing information to the used based on the previous selection or just to make the form friendlier: easier to read and understand.